-At Mattins the invitatory is Admirabile nomen Jesu etc and the Office hymn is Jesu, Rex admirabilis etc. In the first nocturn the antiphons Domine, Dominus noster etc are sung with psalms 8, 18 & 23 and the lessons are from the Acts of the Apostles.
-In the second nocturn the antiphons Memores erunt etc are sung with psalms 44, 45 & 86 and lessons are taken from a sermon of St. Bernard.
-In the third nocturn the antiphons Cantate Domino etc are sung with psalms 95, 96 & 97.
+At Mattins the invitatory is Admirabile nomen Jesu etc and the Office hymn is Jesu, Rex admirabilis etc. In the first nocturn the antiphons Domine, Dominus noster etc are sung, doubled, with psalms 8, 18 & 23 and the lessons are from the Acts of the Apostles.
+In the second nocturn the antiphons Memores erunt etc are sung, doubled, with psalms 44, 45 & 86 and lessons are taken from a sermon of St. Bernard.
+In the third nocturn the antiphons Cantate Domino etc are sung, doubled. with psalms 95, 96 & 97.
 The homily is also from St. Bernard.
 The Te Deum is sung.
-At Lauds the antiphons are again proper, Oleum effusum etc sung with psalms 92, 99, 62, Benedicite and 148.
+At Lauds the antiphons are again proper, Oleum effusum etc sung, doubled, with psalms 92, 99, 62, Benedicite and 148.
 The Office hymn is Jesu, decus angelicum.
-After the collect of the feast a commemorations is sung of the Octave Day of St. John the Apostle and Evangelist.
+After the collect of the feast a commemoration is sung of the Octave Day of St. John the Apostle and Evangelist.

 At the Hours the antiphons from Lauds are sung in the usual order with the festal psalms.
 The Doxologies of the hymns at the Little Hours are changed in honour of the Incarnation, Jesu, tibi sit gloria etc. At Prime (Pss.
 53, 118i & 118ii) the short lesson is proper, Omne quodcumque.

 The Mass is proper, In nomine Jesu.
 The Gloria is sung.
 In said Masses the second collect is of the Octave Day of St. John.
 The Creed is sung and the preface is of the Nativity.